 Dr. Gillis and her team of literacy Mentors are dedicated to providing teachers and administrators with comprehensive, substantive, research-based professional development in all areas of literacy instruction, and to providing school-based teams with literacy mentoring, modeling, and coaching supports.

-During the second year of their studies, Anne E. Fowler Fellows will participate in a negotiated leave of absence from their teaching position in order to practice applying acquired knowledge and skills in a structured, supervised, and supported context.
+The Fellowship Program provides select educators from Connecticut’s urban and priority districts with funding to engage Reading and Language Development Program coursework while also participating in a stipend-supported negotiated leave of absence in order to practice applying acquired knowledge and skills in a structured, supervised, and supported context.